The Georgetown University School of Nursing CRNA Program was ranked #17 in 2011.

 CRNA School Rankings - U.S. News & World Report (2011)

 3.2 on a 4.0 scale.
 Ranked 17 out of 107 CRNA programs.

 *Please note: CRNA rankings are bias and subjective.
 Read disclaimer about how CRNA rankings are created.*

 Accredited CRNA Programs are reviewed regularly.

-Georgetown University School of Nursing Nurse Anesthetist Program was last reviewed in June, 2006.
-It was given 8 years accreditation and will be reviewed again in 05/2024.
+Georgetown University School of Nursing Nurse Anesthetist Program was last reviewed 05/2014.
+It was given 10 years accreditation and will be reviewed again in 05/2024.
 This shows that the program is in full compliance with the COA’s accreditation standards.

 Pass Rate for CRNA Boards at Georgetown University School of Nursing